bl1231/bilbomd-backend/README.md

 ## CHARMM information

-Structure File (PSF) The structure file is the concatenation of information in the RTF.
+### Structure File (PSF)

+  The structure file is the concatenation of information in the RTF.
 It specifies the information for the entire structure.
 It has a hierarchical organization wherein atoms are grouped into residues which are grouped into segments which comprise the structure.
 Each atom is uniquely identified within a residue by its IUPAC name, residue identifier, and its segment identifier.
 Identifiers may be up to 4 characters in length.

+### bomlev

+The BOMBlev command sets the level which determines the types of errors which will terminate the program.
+The default is zero.
+A value of -1 is suggested for interactive use.
+Suggested values are;

+-5,-4

+Limit exceeded type of errors.
+Run only as debug.

+-3,-2

+Severe errors where results will be incorrect if continued.

+-1

+Moderately severe errors, results may be bad.

+0

+Parsing type errors.
+Some important warnings.

+1,2

+Serious warnings.

+3,4,5

+Assorted minor warnings (see WARNlev for their suppression).

 ## Authors